rantsandruse/lstm_attention_tf/README.md

-# Tensorflow implementation of LSTM based sentiment analysis with attention layer:
+# Tensorflow implementation of LSTM based sentiment analysis with attention layer
 Bag of Words vs. Bag of Popcorn as an example

 This is an extension of the previous project (lstm_word2vec).
 Now we have a tensorflow implementation of LSTM for the purpose of sentiment analysis, with the option of adding an attention layer.